yadav-ankit/SpaceX/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Features Added

+1: 3 Filters of Date , Launch and Landed which can be used together with all possible combinations.

+2: Clicking on Launch Year will bring back to the orignal page.

+3: A single Page Angular app (SPA) with no URL changes.